Zhaolab-GitHub/ZHMolLigGraph/README.md

 Temporary files are written to the directory specified by `--tmp_dir`.

 ### Runtime note
 The neural-network inference step is relatively fast.
-In the current pipeline, the most time-consuming step is the Open Babel–based conformational optimization / minimization during pose generation and refinement.
-Therefore, total runtime depends strongly on the number of poses processed and on the available CPU/GPU hardware.
+In the current pipeline, the most time-consuming step is the Open Babel-based conformational minimization after pose generation and refinement.

 ## Contact
 If you have any comments, questions or suggestions about the ZHMolLigGraph, please contact: